How can I get help/support for borderline personality disorder (BPD)?

 Note: NAMI volunteers are not medical or mental health professionals, and we cannot offer medical or mental health advice.
 The material outlined below is informational and we hope that it helps provide guidance toward getting support.

-You may wish to consult the Borderline Personality Disorder page of NAMI’s website where you will find information on the condition, current treatments, ways to support recovery, and links to NAMI Discussion Groups that focus on topics related to Borderline Personality Disorder (create a NAMI.org account to participate in NAMI discussion groups).
+You may wish to consult the Borderline Personality Disorder page of NAMI’s website where you will find information on the condition, current treatments, and ways to support recovery.

 The following resources may be of help: